Adrninistrator/java-all-call-graph/README-en.md

 `show.method.annotation`: Whether to display the annotation switch on the method in the call chain, the value is true/false; when the switch is on, the complete class name of all annotations on the current method will be displayed, in the format "\[method Information\]@說解1@說解2..."

 `gen.combined.output`: Whether to generate the combined file switch of the call chain, the value is true/false; when the switch is on, after the corresponding call chain file is generated for each class, a merged file will be generated File, the file name is "~all-4callee.txt"

+`gen.upwards.methods.file`: When generating an upward call chain, do you need to generate a separate file switch for each method, the value is true/false; when the switch is on, it will be each specified in o_g4callee_class_name.properties Each method of each class generates a separate file and saves it in "~jacg_output_for_callee/\[yyyyMMdd-HHmmss.SSS\]/methods"

 ### 4.3.5.
 Generate a complete downward call chain of the specified method